Omni-guides/Wabbajack-Modlist-Linux/README.md

 **Step 2 - Disable ENB**

-ENB will not work under Linux, so you will need to rename the d3d11.dll file in the ModList directory to stop ENB loading when Skyrim is launched.
+While ENB will work under Linux, it is outside the scope of this guide.
+You can visit [the ENB Website](http://enbdev.com/download_mod_tesskyrimse.htm) to download the latest version of ENB, which will include a 'LinuxVersion' folderinside the zip file you download.
+It contains a replacement d3d11.dll file to use under Linux.
+However, for the purposes of this guide, I still suggest you disable ENB until you are happy with the stability of the modlist under Linux.
+To do so, simply rename the d3d11.dll file in the ModList directory to stop ENB loading when Skyrim is launched.

 ```
 mv /home/omni/Games/Skyrim/Septimus3/Septimus3-WJ/Stock\ Game/d3d11.dll /home/omni/Games/Skyrim/Septimus3/Septimus3-WJ/Stock\ Game/d3d11.dll.orig